 90 Pages Posted: 6 Sep 2019 Last revised: 31 Aug 2020

-A large body of research has shown that procrastination can have significant adverse effects on individuals, including lower savings and poorer health.
-Such procrastination is typically modeled as the result of present bias.
+Research has shown that procrastination has significant adverse effects on individuals, including lower savings and poorer health.
+Procrastination is typically modeled as resulting from present bias.
 In this paper we study an alternative: excessively optimistic beliefs about future demands on an individual's time.
 The models can be distinguished by how individuals respond to information on their past choices.
 Experimental results refute the hypothesis that present bias is the sole source of dynamic inconsistency, but they are consistent with optimism.
-These findings offer an explanation for low takeup of commitment and suggest that personalized information on past choices can mitigate procrastination.
+The findings offer an explanation for low takeup of commitment and suggest that personalized information on past choices can mitigate procrastination.

 JEL Classification: D90, D84, D15, J22